 Claire Schreder won the Boren Scholarship to Tanzania to study Swahili.
 Claire is a senior pursuing a Bachelor of Arts in International Relations and minors in Human Rights and Spanish.

-Viet Tran won the Boren Scholarship to China to study Mandarin.
+Viet Tran won the Boren Scholarship to Singapore to study Mandarin for the summer of 2023.
 Viet is a junior pursuing a Bachelor of Science in Mechanical Engineering with minors in East Asian Languages and Cultures and Human Security and Geospatial Intelligence.

 2022 Fulbright U.S. Student Program